-Celebrating your successes, no matter how small, can help you stay motivated and build your confidence.
+Celebrating your successes, no matter how small can help you stay motivated and build your confidence.
 Take the time to acknowledge your progress and be proud of yourself.
-This can help you in changing your self-perspective and staying focused on your recovery goals.
+This can help you to change your self-perspective and stay focused on your recovery goals.

 10. Seek Professional Help

 If low self-esteem is interfering with your daily life, consider seeking help from a mental health professional.
 They can help you identify underlying issues and provide strategies for changing your self-perspective.

 A Word From South Coast